CalculatorsNIC2026/27

 How much National Insurance will I pay on £30,000?

-If you are self-employed you pay Class 4 NI at 6% on profits between £12,570 and £50,270, and 2% above £50,270, for 2026/27.
-Class 2 NI is no longer charged for most people, though you can pay it voluntarily to protect your State Pension record.
+Yes.
+Instead of Class 1, the self-employed pay Class 4 NI at 6% on profits between £12,570 and £50,270, and 2% above £50,270, for 2026/27.
+Class 2 is no longer mandatory: it is credited automatically once profits reach the small profits threshold, protecting your State Pension record, and can be paid voluntarily at about £3.65 a week below that, per gov.uk's self-employed NI rates.
 Our guide to self-employed National Insurance covers the detail, and National Insurance explained walks through the wider system.

 Do company directors pay National Insurance?